Exscientia/molflux/docs/source/pages/standard_api/intro.md

 ### ``load_*``

-The ``load_*`` is the simplest method of the API.
+The ``load_*`` is the most straightforward loading method of the API.
 It can be used to load the objects of any of the five main submodules

 1) ``load_datasets``
 2) ``load_representation``